DiSSCo/dissco-elixir/README.md

  [9] "Litoria caerulea"         "Mustela putorius"
 ```

- Now using the rentrez API, now I can go to NCBI.
+ Now using the rentrez API, I can go to NCBI.

 ```
 all_the_links <- entrez_link(dbfrom='taxonomy', id=99802, db='all')
 ```

-And find all the links
+And find all these links

 ```
 all_the_links$links$taxonomy_gene